raizel1471/raizel1471/README.md

 I am a dedicated IT enthusiast with a strong passion for technology.
-My journey in IT has equipped me with skills in software and web development, including languages like Python, Java, and JavaScript.
-I excel in creating user-friendly websites, often using WordPress, and possess hands-on hardware expertise, from diagnosing issues to optimizing performance.
+My journey in IT has equipped me with skills in software and web development, including languages like Python and Java.
 I stay current with IT trends and am committed to continuous learning and innovation.
 My diverse skill set positions me well to tackle a wide range of IT challenges and contribute to impactful projects in the ever-evolving world of technology.

 <!---